 If you want to send your EPS manually, you can do it by following these steps:

-1. Go to the Reports tab and select the Employer payment summary report (EPS).
+- Go to the Reports tab and select the Employer Payment Summary report (EPS).

 Once you submit it, you can see the successful status on the summary screen.

 Correcting the current month’s EPS is a straightforward process.
-You can resend your EPS to HMRC by going through the same process and correct the value before sending it again.
-In addition, you can make the correction in check as part of the submission process.
+You can resend your EPS to HMRC by going through the same process and correcting the value before sending it again.
+In addition, you can correct the check as part of the submission process.

 You can visit the government website to correct your EPS mistakes.